 Starling 3 Seek, find, speak

-Describe what is happening in this painting.
-What do you notice about
+- Describe what is happening

+- in this painting.

+- What do you notice about

-- relates to the first picture?Observe starlings,
+- the composition and how it relates to the first picture?

+- Observe starlings,

 - particularly their behaviour

 - at bird feeders.

-- How do you feel about starlings?
+- How do you feel about

+- starlings?